| Go to the first, previous, next, last section, table of contents.

 given connection.
 If you want to use multiple threads on the same

-connection, you must have a mutex lock around your mysql_query() and
+connection, you must have a mutex lock around yourmysql_query()andmysql_store_result()call combination.
+Oncemysql_store_result()is ready, the lock can be released and other

 threads may query the same connection.
 (In other words, different threads

-mysql_store_result() , as long as they use the proper locking
+can use differentMYSQL_RESpointers that were created withmysql_store_result(), as long as they use the proper locking

 and release a mutex lock.

-the lock would need to surround mysql_use_result() and the calls
+the lock would need to surroundmysql_use_result()and the calls

-to mysql_fetch_row() .
+tomysql_fetch_row().
 However, it really is best for threaded

-clients not to use mysql_use_result() .
+clients not to usemysql_use_result().

-This section documents the Perl DBI interface.
+This section documents the Perl DBIinterface.
 The former interface

-recommended Perl interface, mysqlperl is obsolete and is not
+recommended Perl interface,mysqlperlis obsolete and is not

 documented here.

-DBI is a generic interface for many databases.
+DBIis a generic interface for many databases.
 That means that

 you can write a script that works with many different database engines